Lindy West and Aidy Bryant talk “Shrill” and what TV gets wrong about fat women

 One of the things Lindy West wanted to show on Shrill, the new Hulu series that premieres March 15 and is based loosely on her bestselling 2016 memoir, is something she never saw on TV when she was growing up: a dignified fat character who takes ownership of her sexuality in a non-funny way and is on the path to self-actualization.

 West never imagined she’d have the chance to do so.
-She was surprised by the frenzy of interest in the TV and film option for her book Shrill: Notes from a Loud Woman, a collection of essays about her experiences reckoning with the world of men, her body, her abortion, her trolls, and her deceased father.
+She was surprised by the frenzy of interest in the TV and film option for her book, Shrill: Notes from a Loud Woman, a collection of essays about her experiences reckoning with the world of men, her body, her abortion, her trolls, and her deceased father.
 It didn’t necessarily lend itself to the cohesive narrative structure of other megahit memoirs like Wild.

 “You don’t think of yourself as a character,” West says.
 “Where is the television show in just life?
 Because when you’re experiencing life, at least for me, most of your life is boring.
 Mostly I’m just on my couch, watching TV.
 That’s not a show.”

-But fans of the book saw it as a fearless manifesto and its author as a hilarious feminist demigod with an acid tongue and a tender heart–the central character in a story well worth watching.
-So West started taking meetings with production companies, knowing she didn’t want to be a mere passenger on the book’s ride to the small screen.
+Fans of the book saw it as a fearless manifesto, though, and its author as a hilarious feminist demigod with an acid tongue and a tender heart–the central character in a story worth watching.
+West started taking meetings with some of those fans, the ones who headed up production companies, but she didn’t want to be a mere passenger on the book’s ride to the small screen.
 She wanted to drive the development and writing process herself.
 After a lifetime of TV-watching, she was eager to seize her shot at creating a show of her own.

 West worked with the veteran sitcom producer Alexandra Rushfield on the series concept and went into business with Elizabeth Banks’s Brownstone Productions.
 Now all she needed was her star.